lban2049/fastapi/.aigne/doc-smith/docs/api-reference-responses.md

 FastAPI provides a variety of response classes to send specific types of data, status codes, and headers.
 Most of these are inherited directly from Starlette, providing a robust and flexible system for crafting API responses.
 Additionally, FastAPI offers specialized classes that leverage high-performance JSON libraries for improved serialization speed.

-For a more task-oriented guide on using responses, see the [User Guide - Handling Responses](./user-guide-handling-responses.md).
+For a more task-oriented guide on using responses, see the [Handling Responses](./user-guide-handling-responses.md) user guide.

 ## Standard Response Classes